Troubleshoot Azure virtual machine backup

 VM backup relies on issuing snapshot commands to underlying storage.
 Not having access to storage or delays in a snapshot task run can cause the backup job to fail.
 The following conditions can cause snapshot task failure:

 Network access to Storage is blocked by using NSG.
-Learn more on how to establish network access to Storage by using either whitelisting of IPs or through a proxy server.
+Learn more on how to establish network access to Storage by using either allowed list of IPs or through a proxy server.

 VMs with SQL Server backup configured can cause snapshot task delay.
 By default, VM backup creates a VSS full backup on Windows VMs.
 VMs that run SQL Server, with SQL Server backup configured, can experience snapshot delays.
 If snapshot delays cause backup failures, set following registry key: